open-contracting-extensions/ocds_submissionTerms_extension/README.md

         "endDate": "2019-12-02T23:59:59Z",
         "durationInDays": 74
       },
-      "depositsGuaranteesDetails": "An on demand performance bond which value is a percentage of the total contract price issued by an acceptable entity by the Contracting Entity (e.g. bank or insurance company)."
+      "depositsGuarantees": "An on demand performance bond which value is a percentage of the total contract price issued by an acceptable entity by the Contracting Entity (e.g. bank or insurance company)."
     }
   }
 }